Felitendo/jellyfin-plugin-lyrics/README.md

 - **Missing lyrics for specific songs?**
   → Try **manually refreshing metadata** for those items and/or **toggle** the
-  `"Use strict search"` option in the plugin settings.
+  `Use strict search.` option in the plugin settings.

 ## 💡 Contributing